The UK Waste Management Top 20 Companies are listed below with the latest published data ( 2019/2020) Revenues are given in £ millions GBP.

 2. Biffa Group

-Biffa is the leading integrated waste management company in the UK [of the UK Waste Management Top 20 Companies]. via Biffa – No.1 for Business Waste
+Biffa is the second-largest integrated waste management firm in the UK for turnover, ranking second among the Top 20 UK Waste Management Companies.

-Biffa plc is a waste management company headquartered in High Wycombe, United Kingdom.
-It provides collection, landfill, recycling and special waste services to local authorities and industrial and commercial clients in the UK.
-As of 2017 it is the second-largest UK-based waste-management company.
+Biffa plc is a waste management firm based in High Wycombe, England.
+It offers collection, dumping, recycling, and special waste services to local authorities as well as industrial and commercial clients in the United Kingdom.

 3. Suez Environnement UK